 11. MOST STATES (AND SOME U.S. TERRITORIES) HAVE PASSED LAWS TO PREVENT DISTRACTED DRIVING …

 Thirty-eight states and the District of Columbia ban all cell phone use for novice drivers, and school bus drivers are prohibited from using mobile devices in 20 states and D.C.
 Texting isn’t allowed in 46 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands.
-Meanwhile, drivers are forbidden from using hand-held cell phones in 14 states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands.
+Meanwhile, drivers are forbidden from using hand-held cell phones altogether in 14 states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands.